Park’s curriculum produces independent, resourceful, and rigorous thinkers who succeed in mathematics.

 The emphasis on small group work provides flexibility to accommodate different paces and support higher levels of mastery.
 The Lower School learning resource teacher and faculty members provide specific targeted enrichment that leads to higher order problem solving and collaborative thinking.
 In addition, after-school clubs, such as Puzzles and Problem Solving, Destination Imagination, and First Lego League enable students to explore math concepts that further augment their classroom experiences.

 Extensions provide opportunities for a faster pace or greater depth in exploring topics.
 Students are clustered by ability in sixth grade and grouped in seventh and eighth grades according to their facility with abstract concepts and demonstrated work habits.
 Extension work challenges students and varies the curriculum as needed to accommodate advanced students.

 The program has the scope to take students as far as they can go.
 There is great flexibility in both the range of courses taught and students’ pace in moving through the program.
 Students are grouped by demonstrated interest and ability; those with particular talent and interest in mathematics cover the standard algebra/geometry/pre-calculus curriculum by the end of tenth grade.
 This sequence allows students to spend two years studying college-level calculus (Calculus and Advanced Calculus) before leaving high school.
-Students can carry their mathematics study further by taking advanced college-level courses such as Abstract Algebra, Linear Algebra, and Topology and Knot Theory.
+Students can carry their mathematics study further by taking advanced college-level courses such as Abstract Algebra, Linear Algebra, Mathematical Modeling, and Topology and Knot Theory.

 The proof is in the numbers.
 Park students continue their study of mathematics to advanced levels and perform competitively on a variety of national and state assessments.